- Contact Us

 I’m the Victim of a DWI Accident.
 What Do I Do?

-- Remaining on scene and calling the authorities
+- Remaining on the scene and calling the authorities

-- If possible, taking photos of the scene, damage, and your injuries
+- If possible, take photos of the scene, damage, and your injuries

 - Getting the contact information of any witnesses to the accident